mienaikoe/ziyu/Chapters/4-1-Chapter23.md

 "Yes ma'am," said a maman.
 Thi had shell-shocked eyes and was shivering slightly in the cold.
 "The engineers are bound to protect the city.
 We are just apprentices."

-Melna looked frustrated. _What a ridiculous law_, she could have thought.
+Melna looked frustrated. _What a ridiculous law_, she thought.

 "Very well.
 What do you know how to do?"

 "We can quarter saw.
 Salt seal."

-"Trussing?
+"That's it?
+What about Trussing?
 Joints?
-Crane Pulleys?"
+Cranes?"

 All in the group hesitated, and Melna grew more frustrated.
 This was basic work in Holrag, they should know this by now.